collapsed-stacks/firearms/questions/11/what-is-the-button-on-the-right-side-of-an-ar-15-for.md

 - posted by: [Stephen R](https://stackexchange.com/users/-1/34-stephen-r) on 2011-11-01
 - score: 21

-<p>The Forward Assist can be used to make sure a round is fully seated in the chamber either after an FTF (failure to feed) or after trying to silently close the bolt.</p>
+The Forward Assist can be used to make sure a round is fully seated in the chamber either after an FTF (failure to feed) or after trying to silently close the bolt.

 ## Answer 15